gtinside/consistent-hashing/README.md

 #### Features
 1. This library use md5 from hashlib.
 Get the string value (hex digest) and convert it into a string
-2. Nodes are stored in cache and can be accessed by a getter function

 ####